-When connecting your Cloudinary account, you'll need to add your cloud name and API key.
-You can find this in the Account Details section of the Cloudinary Console Dashboard, which opens when you click the get credentials link in the extension.
+When connecting to Cloudinary, you'll need to add your cloud name and API key.
+You can find this in the Product Environment Credentials section of the Cloudinary Console Dashboard, which opens when you click the get credentials link in the extension.

 Transformations applied to a Cloudinary image or video URL generate a new, programmatically modified file based on the original with effects, cropping, and much more applied to meet your specifications.

 The Media Library Extension enables you to optionally set image and video transformations.
 The transformations you specify for images determine how all the image files or image URL references imported via the Media Library Extension will be enhanced, optimized, and / or edited.
 In addition, the transformations you specify for videos will be applied to all video URL references imported via the Media Library Extension.

 |Image format||Select the format of the delivered image.
 (In most cases, Auto is the best option, allowing for Cloudinary's intelligent delivery to choose the fastest loading format while maintaining the best visual fidelity.)|

 |Image quality||Select the quality of the delivered image.
 (In most cases, Auto is the best option, allowing for Cloudinary's intelligent delivery to choose the best quality compression level and optimal encoding settings, in order to produce an image with good visual quality while minimizing file size.)|

 |Image transformations||Enter the transformation that will be applied to every image pulled into your application via the Media Library Extension.
 For example, enter

 |Video format||Select the format of the delivered video.
 (In most cases, Auto is the best option, allowing for Cloudinary's intelligent delivery to choose the fastest loading format while maintaining the best visual fidelity.)|